Choosing between new and old properties is just one of the considerations when buying a property.

 New builds don’t have the unique features of period homes and can lack individuality.
 To maximise developer profits, new houses are often built close together, have smaller gardens and are less generously proportioned.

 If your new house is running behind schedule, which can happen, you may experience a delayed move date.
 This could add to your costs if you need to pay for storage or unexpected rent.

-If your period property is a listed building you’ll need listed building insurance, which covers any specific materials and expert work needed to maintain its listed status.
+If your period property is a listed building, you’ll need listed building insurance, which covers any specific materials and expert work required to maintain its listed status.